-Only a couple of years old, the DOWNTOWN complex in the city's Centro Histórico includes a boutique hotel and hostel, a mezcal bar, the romantic restaurant Azul Histórico, and a collection of pricey artisan shops.
+Only a couple of years old, the DOWNTOWN complex in the city's Centro Histórico includes a boutique hostel, a mezcal bar, the romantic restaurant Azul Histórico, and a collection of pricey artisan shops.
 From the street, you'll find the entrance marked by huge antique double doors that open inwards to reveal a completely modern interior.
 The restaurant, with its delicious Mexican dishes (the house made mole is a standout) and warm ambiance, is the perfect date spot.

 Where to find it: Isabel la Catolica # 30, Colonia Centro / Tel.
 55 5130 6830 / email@example.com

 7. The Zócalo